mdueholm/powerprice/README.md

 <!-- You don't have to answer all the questions - just the ones relevant to your project. -->

 ## Key features
-- Measure the current power usage of Your HomeOffice setup
+- Measure and display how much power your homeoffice setup currently uses
-- Calculate the total power used in kWh since last manual reset
+- Calculate and display the total power used in kWh this day / week / month / since last manual reset
+- Display current electricity-price in DKK (webhook)
-- Calculate the total power used this day / week / month
+- Calculate and display the total cost in DKK this day / week / month / since last manual reset

 ## Technologies Used
 - Particle Argon IoT developer board - version 1.0
-- Sensor
+- SCT013-015 15A/1V non-invasive split core current sensor
-- Display
+- Display (OLED display on I2C or SPI bus)

 ## Screenshots
 ![Example screenshot](./img/screenshot.png)